Wei-Hsi/Dictionary_FinalProject/README.md

 # Memorize Dictionary
-This project is from Programming Language I&II (Java) course at NCCU.
+This is a course project from Programming Language I&II (Java) at NCCU.
 ### video demo: https://youtu.be/MMLbi3hKFIQ

 ## 01. Motivation